TechVerse-Academy/Stanford-CS-Learning-Path/CS1U/Lectures/Lecture 1: Intro/README.md

 ### Some main commands
 1. ls - list directory
-The ls command is probably the most used command
+The ls command is probably the most used command, and for good reason.
+With it, we can see directory contents and determine a variety of important file and directory attributes.
   * get a list of files and subdirectories contained in the current working directory
 ```
 junryo@MacBook-Pro ~ %ls